aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

     Note that when geometry shaders are available, this state could be removed.
-A special geometry shader defined by the state tracker could convert the incoming points into quads with the proper texture coords.
+A special geometry shader defined by the state tracker could convert the incoming points into quads with the proper texture coords. point_quad_rasterization
+    This determines if points should be rasterized as quads or points. d3d always uses quad rasterization for points, regardless if point sprites are enabled or not, but OGL has different rules.
+If point_quad_rasterization is set, point_smooth should be disabled, and points will be rendered as squares even if multisample is enabled.
+    sprite_coord_enable should be zero if point_quad_rasterization is not enabled.

 scissor
     Whether the scissor test is enabled.